amda-phd/amda-phd/readme.md

 I'm not the guy from my pic: that's my guinea pig :hamster:.
 His name is Chapata.
 We're both from Madrid (Spain).
 I used to work as a physicist (you can check [my PhD thesis](https://e-archivo.uc3m.es/handle/10016/24978) here if you're into learning some Plasma Physics) but I discovered that building apps and services that other people used was much more fun :tada:.
 Also, they paid slighly better :money_with_wings:.

-Now I work for **Lingbe**, an amazing app that connects people eager to learn languages that you should be trying ASAP.
+Now I work for **Lingbe**, an amazing app that connects people eager to learn languages.
+You should be trying it ASAP.
 It's available for [Android](https://play.google.com/store/apps/details?id=com.lingbe.app&hl=en&gl=US) and [iOS](https://apps.apple.com/us/app/lingbe/id1061633775).
 Seriously.
 C'mon, give it a try!

 ## ⚡ Technologies